resthub/resthub.org/backbone-stack.rst

 3. Automatic bind ``dispose`` call on element remove event:

    The ``dispose`` method previously described is called by the ``remove`` Backbone_ view method.
-But this method still have to be manually called by users (for instance in your router).
+But this method still has to be manually called by users (for instance in your router).

-   Resthub offers an extension to this mechanism that listens any removal on the ``view.el`` DOM element and **automatically call dispose on remove**.
+   RESThub offers an extension to this mechanism that listens on any removal in the ``view.el`` DOM element and **automatically calls dispose on remove**.
 This means that you don't have to manage this workflow anymore and any replacement done in el parent will trigger a dispose call.

    i.e. : each time a jQuery ``.html(something)``, ``.remove()`` or ``.empty()`` is performed on view el parent or each time a ``remove()`` is done on the el itself, **the view will be properly destroyed**.